 We encourage all members to get involved in one of our sub-committees or reference groups, and come along to yarning sessions and on Country visits to share your knowledge and make your voice heard about these important matters.

-GLaWAC has made submissions to express our views on behalf of our members.
+GLaWAC has been meeting with Government and has made public submissions to express our views on behalf of our members.
 The most recent submission (below) was in response to questions and answers posed by the Government.

 First Principles Review

 GLaWAC is working with other Traditional Owners and the state in reviewing the components of Traditional Owners Settlement Act.
 This is separate to the review of the Gunaikurnai Settlement Agreement which our Elders and Board have commenced and has been previously shared in our members magazine.

 The Wildlife Act 1975 sets the rules around how native animals are protected, managed or used in Victoria is currently being independently reviewed to bring it into step with modern day views and practices.